Cannot read XMP metadata from (darktable) JPEG images

 Here's a small JPEG files exhibiting the error.

 Thanks a lot for your work!

-#2 Updated by Matthieu Volat 10 months ago
+#2 Updated by Matthieu Volat over 2 years ago

 Indeed, it still give me a warning: